Kumari (goddess): Selection process

-In addition to this, her hair and eyes should be very black, and she should have dainty hands and feet, small and well-recessed sexual organs and a set of twenty teeth.
+In addition to this, her hair and eyes should be as black as possible, and she should have dainty hands and feet, small and well-recessed sexual organs, and a set of twenty teeth.

-The girl is also observed for signs of serenity and fearlessness, and her horoscope is examined to ensure that it is complementary to the king's.
-It is important that there not be any conflicts, as she must confirm the king's legitimacy each year of her divinity.
-Her family is also scrutinized to ensure its piety and devotion to the king.
+During the royal period, any candidate for the title was also observed for signs of serenity and fearlessness, and her horoscope was examined to ensure that it is complementary to the king's.
+It was important that there not be any conflicts, as she must confirm the king's legitimacy each year of her divinity.
+Her family was also to be scrutinized to ensure its piety and devotion to the king.

 Once the priests have chosen a candidate, she must undergo yet more rigorous tests to ensure that she indeed possesses the qualities necessary to be the living vessel of Durga.
 Her greatest test comes during the Hindu festival of Dashain, also known as Vijaya Dashami.
 On the Kalaratri, or "black night", 108 buffaloes and goats are sacrificed to the goddess Kali.
 The young candidate is taken into the Taleju temple and released into the courtyard, where the severed heads of the animals are illuminated by candlelight and masked men are dancing about.
 If the candidate truly possesses the qualities of Taleju, she shows no fear during this experience.
 If she does, another candidate is brought in to attempt the same thing.